Assistant Attorney General (Special Prosecutions)

 - The Special Prosecutions Unit functions on a hybrid work model.
 Employees are expected to work in-office at least 3 days a week.
 Additional flexibility may be considered for employees who have demonstrated their contribution and commitment to the team.

-- State-wide travel is expected, including trips which may require long distance driving and consecutive overnight stays in hotels.
-Department of Law fleet vehicles are made available.
+- State-wide travel is expected, including trips which may require long distance driving.
+A valid drivers license is required.